The SDK Platform

 Previewing the Delighted SDK

-the ability to view the survey on your actual mobile device (as opposed to a rendering on our website).
+The Delighted SDK platform gives you the ability to view the survey on your actual mobile device (as opposed to a rendering on our website).
 With this advanced preview, your team will be able to better visualize, fine-tune, and interact with the mobile survey.

 To preview your SDK survey customization, the first step is downloading the Delighted iOS app.
 Once downloaded, be sure to log in so the next steps are as seamless as possible.